GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (188) .md

 **At Higher Tiers**: For each tier beyond minimum, the total capacity for learning the creature gains is increased to the tier of the spell.

 **Critical Failure**: You cause the creature to become overwhlemed by the raw eidetic stimuli you send it, causing a psychic attack against it.
 If the psychic attack is a critical failure, you become subject to a psychic attack which gains a bonus equal to the spell's tier.

+#### Eering

+**Minimum Tier**: 3

+**Casting Time**: 1 actions + 1 action per illusory element

+**Range**: 20 yards

+**Effect**: You create an illusion in the mind of a target which appears to be a hostile creature or harmful force that you imagine.
+This illusion is made up of up to 2 such elements.
+Each element inflicts a psychic attack against the target, though the critical hit affect is replaced with that of an appropriate type to the illusory element.
+If an attack roll is greater than the target's [Inte] score, it will gain a bonus for the purpose of inflicting a critical hit equal to that creature's [Prcp] bonus.

+A creature must see you cast the spell to be affected.
+The attack does not damage armor when it would qualify to damage armor.

+A critical success allows you to inflict one of the following when an attack would qualify to damage armor;
+* The armor is damaged.
+* The foe is dazed until the end of the round.
+* The foe is knocked back a number of feet up to the tier of the spell.

+**At Higher Tiers**: Each tier beyond minimum allows you to either increase the maximum number of elements by 1 or increase the range of the spell by 5 yards.
+Additionally, if cast at 4th tier or higher, you may attempt to affect multiple creatures with this spell, up to half of the spell's tier.
+You must divide the attacks against all affected creatures this way, but may divide them as you see fit.

+**Critical Failure**: You instead manifest an illusion based on your own fears.
+The creature(s) you intended to affect are able to see it.
+For a number of rounds equal to the spell's tier, you are subject to a psychic attack which gains a bonus equal to your [Prcp] bonus for the purpose of inflicting a critical hit.
+The psychic attacks are otherwise identical in nature to those that would be created by this spell normally.

 #### Empathic Ward